DCtheTall/introduction-to-machine-learning/README.md

 - `gamma` Higher values of `gamma` mean less points can influence the decision
 - `C` Higher values of `C` mean there will be less regularization

+SVMs are good for medium-size datasets with features with similar meaning.
+They do require you to scale your data and are sensitive to their tuning parameters.

 #### Neural Networks

 Neural networks are a famous classifying algorithm which work by